marjanov802/Travel-Planner/Travel_Planner/docs/Travel-Planner-Diary-2.md

              dissapear and appear after certain actions however they do not.
              Alot of changes and testing completed not only in this ide as i am not sure of the issue for the filters but it is fixed now.
              The styling has been heavily manipulated.

+23/01/2025 - Attempting to modify the markers and their usability.
+             Need to make the radius of the marker larger so that the users can select it easier, i am having difficulty.